XYPB/CondFoleyGen/README.md

 As described in the paper, we resampled the videos into 15FPS and resampled the audio into 22050Hz.
 The video is also resized to `(640, 360)` for faster loading.
 The audio is denoised with [noisereduce](https://github.com/timsainb/noisereduce) package.

-~~Please see the `video_preprocess.py` for more details~~ FOr training preprocess, please use `feature_extraction\video_preprocess.py`, which will build correct training data structure.
+FOr training preprocess, please use `feature_extraction\video_preprocess.py`, which will build correct training data structure.
 See the file for more detail.
-Also, you may need to change `feature_extraction\video_preprocess.py:L63` to adapt correct input video for the Greatest Hits dataset.
-This script will also process the videos into separated audio and frames to speed up the training.
+We have also updated the script so that you can use `--greatesthit` flag to process data for the Greatest Hits dataset and ignore this flag for the CountixAV dataset.

 For evaluation & demonstration purpose, please use `video_preprocess.py`.